uQr/cordova-docs/tutorial-team-build/README.md

 This command will automatically match a developer a developer (when building Debug) or distribution (when building Release) signing identity based on the app’s package name.
 When you are using res/native, you can place a custom [build-debug.xcconfig](http://go.microsoft.com/fwlink/?LinkID=533752) or [build-release.xcconfig](http://go.microsoft.com/fwlink/?LinkID=533782) file in res/native/ios/cordova in your Cordova project to override signing identities and other [build settings](http://go.microsoft.com/fwlink/?LinkID=533783) for these configurations.

-However, additional command line arguments can also be passed such as “--sign” to resign the app using a specific signing identity or a path to a .p12 file and “--embed” to specify the path to a provisioning profile.
+However, additional command line arguments can also be passed such as "--sign" to resign the app using a specific signing identity or a path to a .p12 file and "--embed" to specify the path to a provisioning profile.
 Ex:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 xcrun -v -sdk iphoneos PackageApplication "${WORKSPACE}/platforms/ios/build/device/My Cordova App.app" -o "${WORKSPACE}/platforms/ios/build/device/My Cordova App.ipa" –-sign "/path/to/signing.p12" --embed "/path/to/some.mobileprovision"